-In an Alzheimer's lab, insulin delivered high up in the nasal cavity achieved lasting results in improving memory.
-Find out why Dr. W. Banks call this "one of those studies where everything is coming together."
+In an Alzheimer’s study, insulin delivered high up in the nasal cavity achieved lasting results in improving memory.
+Find out why Dr. W. Banks calls this “one of those studies where everything is coming together.”

 Researchers at the UW Medicine, Veteran’s Administration Puget Sound and Saint Louis University made a promising discovery that insulin delivered high up in the nasal cavity goes to affected areas of brain with lasting results in improving memory.